ontheroadjp/TWIBOT/README.md

 # Tweet Bot

-This is a Twitter Bot work with Twitter API v2.0.
+This is a Twitter Bot working with Twitter API v2.0 based on Node.js.
 TWIBOT is a program that automatically tweets and retweets.

 ### Interval to repeat a tweet/retweet

-The interval for tweeting or retweeting will be randomly executed within the specified range of time.
+The interval between tweets is not constant.
+The interval for each tweeting or retweeting will be randomly executed within the specified range of time.